tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## TON Stake V1 Contracts

 V1’s contract is structured as follows.
-DAOCandidate can be created through DAOCommittee, and when the created daoCandiate is registered through Layer2Registry and registered in SeigManager, an AutoCoinage mapped to DAOCandidate is created.
-AutoCoinage manages the staking amount and has logic to pay compound interest.
-Therefore, a separate AutoCoinage is created for each layer (DAOCandidate).
+DAOCandidate can be created through DAOCommittee, and when the created daoCandiate is registered through Layer2Registry and registered in SeigManager, an AutoCoinage (RefactorCoinage) mapped to DAOCandidate is created.
+AutoCoinage(RefactorCoinage) manages the staking amount and has logic to pay seigniorages.
+Therefore, a separate AutoCoinage(RefactorCoinage) is created for each layer(DAOCandidate).

 <figure>
     <center><img src="https://github.com/tokamak-network/ton-staking-v2/blob/staking-v2.5/docs/img/2-1.png"